 Residence Life Exemption Process

 Institutional and national research suggests that students who live on campus are significantly more inclined to remain in college, graduate in 4 years and achieve higher GPAs in comparison to students living off campus.
-In support of the mission of Montana State University, all students taking six or more credit hours, with less than 30 credit hours or 2 semesters accomplished in a residence hall setting, are required to live in university owned residence halls.
+In support of the mission of Montana State University, any new MSU student with less than 30 credit hours from another college or university or 2 semesters accomplished in a residence hall setting, are required to live in university owned residence halls.
 A limited number of exemptions to this policy may be granted by the Residence Life Office.

 Request for Exemption Criteria: